 Dickson also co-directed Negroes with Guns: Rob Williams and Black Power, which aired on PBS’ Independent Lens in February 2006.
 Negroes with Guns also screened at numerous film festivals including the Los Angeles Film Festival.
 The documentary was also the recipient of the 2006 Erik Barnouw Award for Outstanding Historical Documentary.
 She also co-directed Freedom Never Dies: The Legacy of Harry T. Moore, winner of the 2001 Erik Barnouw Award for Outstanding Historical Documentary.
 Other past films include Giving Up the Canal, Campaign for Cuba and Last Days of the Revolution, all of which aired nationally on PBS.
 Contact

 Peter Gilbert, Director of Sports Storytelling and Full Professor of Practice

-Peter Gilbert teaches courses in cinematography and sound and entrepreneurship.
+Peter Gilbert teaches courses in sports storytelling, cinematography and sound and entrepreneurship.
 Gilbert has had a distinguished career in producing, directing, and photographing documentaries, feature films, commercials, and music videos.
 He is one of the filmmakers who made Hoop Dreams, serving as a producer and director of Photography.
 The film won numerous awards including The Sundance Film Festival Audience Award, Producers Guild of America, Independent Spirit Award, and The Robert F. Kennedy Memorial Award for Journalism.
 Hoop Dreams was on 100+ top ten lists for 1994.
 Also with Kartemquin and Steve James, he also directed At the Death House Door, which premiered at South by Southwest in 2008, and won awards at several other festivals, including the inspiration award at Full Frame.
 It aired on the Independent Film Channel in May of 2008.
 In 2004, he produced and directed, With All Deliberate Speed, the first work in the new series “Discovery Docs,” for the Discovery Network.
 The nationally released film portrays the drama of the monumental Brown V. Board Supreme Court decision that helped change the racial fabric of our country in 1954.
 With All Deliberate Speed was nominated for a Prime Time Emmy for Distinguished Work in Non-Fiction Film.
 Contact

 Cynthia Hill, Teaching Professor